What is Ultrasonic Clean-In-Place (CIP)?

 What are the limitations of USP Technology?

 USP can operate under a maximum temperature of 385 degrees Celsius.
 Aluminum metallurgy and plate and frame exchangers which have gasketed plates are not candidates.
-Each heat exchanger is reviewed by our engineering team, and you can submit your exchanger here.
+Each heat exchanger is reviewed by our engineering team.

 Is your process a candidate for Ultrasonic Clean-In-Place Technology?